-2.3.2.9 Proposed Procedure for addressing underperformance
+2.3.2.13 Procedure for addressing underperformance

-- 1) The PCO monitors implementation of HBP work plan. - 2) The PCO identifies problems to the DIR. - 3) The PCO formally requests remedies from the SP concerned.
-A formal request includes a standard time limit on proposal for corrective action from the SP.
-Possible outcomes: - a) The SP responds with sufficient corrective action within the standard time limit. - b) The DIR grants an explicit extension for the delivery of corrective action. - c) The DIR decides for formal escalation to the SIB. - 4) In the case of c) above, the DIR requests remedies from the SIB.
+- 1) The PCO monitors implementation of HBP work plan. - 2) The PCO identifies problems to the DIR. - 3) The PCO formally requests remedies from the WP concerned.
+A formal request includes a standard time limit on proposal for corrective action from the WP.
+Possible outcomes: - a) The WP responds with sufficient corrective action within the standard time limit. - b) The DIR grants an explicit extension for the delivery of corrective action.

+- c) The DIR decides for formal escalation to the SIB. - 4) In the case of c) above, the DIR requests remedies from the SIB.
 A formal request includes a standard time limit on proposal for corrective action from the SIB.
-This can include proposing changing a Task, a WP or an SP or change the Partners and/or leaders involved.
-Possible outcomes: - a) The SIB responds with sufficient corrective action within the standard time limit - b) The DIR grants an explicit extension for the delivery of corrective action - c) The DIR decides for escalation to the GA/SB. - 5) In the case of c) above, the DIR can propose to the GA/SB to change a Task, a WP or an SP or change the Partners and/or leaders involved.
+This can include proposing changing a Task, a WP change the Partners and/or leaders involved.
+Possible outcomes: - a) The SIB responds with sufficient corrective action within the standard time limit - b) The DIR grants an explicit extension for the delivery of corrective action - c) The DIR decides for escalation to the SB. - 5) In the case of c) above, the DIR can propose to the SB to change a Task, a WP or change the Partners and/or leaders involved.

-2.3.2.10 Cross-Cutting Coordination Committees
+2.3.2.14 Cross-Cutting Coordination Committees

-To ensure the smooth running of HBP's scientific research and infrastructure, there is a need for permanent and/or ad-hoc committees, which undertake particular coordination responsibilities.
+To ensure the smooth running of the HBP, there is a need for permanent and/or ad-hoc committees, which undertake particular coordination responsibilities.
+Committees can be mandated by any governing body; to which they report for the duration of their activities.
+The committees have a chair and a clear mandate.